mattermost/mattermost-plugin-github/README.md

 7. Select the following events: `Branch or Tag creation`, `Branch or Tag deletion`, `Issue comments`, `Issues`, `Pull requests`, `Pull request review`, `Pull request review comments`, `Pushes`.
 7. Hit **Add Webhook** to save it.

-Repeat this process if you have multiple organizations.
+If you have multiple organizations, repeat the process starting from step 3 to create a webhook for each organization.

 ### Step 3: Configure the Plugin in Mattermost